neuropoly/neuro.polymtl.ca/_sources/software.md

 # <span>🖥</span> Software

 Below is a list of software projects created at **NeuroPoly** or at collaborative institutions.
-These projects are open source and freely available.
+These projects are open source and follow the FAIR principles.

 ## Image analysis